Top 20 Facts – The Best Facts about Books

 7. Up to 50 books can be made from 1 tree.

 We love this fact.
-Being sustainable is a massive part of our day-to-day lives and being able to make up to 50 books from one tree is fantastic especially with printing companies using fully sustainable paper.
-Also a new movement on youtube is trying to plant 20 million trees.
+Being sustainable is a massive part of our day-to-day lives, and being able to make up to 50 books from one tree is fantastic, especially with printing companies using fully sustainable paper.
+Also, a new movement on YouTube is trying to plant 20 million trees.

 9. The most expensive book in the world is Codex Leicester by Leonardo Da Vinci.
-It was purchased by Bill Gates for 30.8 million dollars.

 This is the most expensive book fact in the world.

-10. In America, the most banned books are Harry Potter.
-The apparent reasons are because they promote witchcraft, they set bad examples and are too dark.
+The apparent reasons are that they promote witchcraft, they set bad examples, and they are too dark.

 Harry Potter Series